patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ****************************************************************************************************************************

 ## Filament Sensor
 If you have or are going to install a filament sensor this must be added to your `printer.cfg` file to run the filament sensor.
-The filament runout check in the `PRINT_START` macro can then be enabled & disabled in the `_START_VARIABLES` marco if you dont have one or dont want to perform the check at the start of the print.
+The filament runout check in the `PRINT_START` macro can then be enabled & disabled in the `_START_VARIABLES` macro if you dont have one or dont want to perform the check at the start of the print.
 ```
 [filament_switch_sensor filament_sensor]
 switch_pin: ^### <<<<<< Insert board pin for sensor